Mufacoderz/Mufacoderz/README.md

 ## 🚀 Featured Projects

 ### 🗺️ Devmap *(In Planning)*
 AI-powered CLI for understanding unfamiliar codebases through static analysis and intelligent explanations.

 ### 📝 Devnote *(In Progress)*
 A developer knowledge hub for reusable code, files, resources, and technical documentation.

 ### 🏠 de Home Spa v2 *(Finished)*
 An AI-powered consultation and booking platform that recommends treatments through conversational interactions.
+Originally from hackathon and was update with an AI chatbot consultation.

 ### 💬 ChatMe *(Finished MVP)*
 A chat-based personal notes and reminders application designed for lightweight knowledge management.

 ### 💪 DailyFit *(Finished MVP)*
 A personal home workout tracker and planner focused on consistency and long-term fitness progress.

 ### 🕌 Mufadz Portal *(Finished)*